 You may also like…Living in Hong Kong with little kids

 You may also like..What you should know before you move abroad (my expat life)

-Do not believe everything you hear; you must always research the city as much as you possibly can.
+Do not believe everything you hear; you must always research before moving to another country

 Not everyone has your best interest at heart.